Electricity prices: Finland almost has to give away its electricity - Breaking Latest News

 A new nuclear reactor and unexpected floods lead to an abundance of clean energy.

-This is a notable reversal compared to last year, when Finns had to cut consumption after breaking ties with Russia.
+This is a notable reversal compared to last year, when Finns had to cut consumption after severing ties with Russia.

 We’re currently testing machine translations of articles by our US colleagues at Insider.
 This article has been automatically translated and checked by a real editor.
 We welcome feedback at the end of the article.